 Drama is taught throughout Key Stage 3 and is a popular option at Key Stage 4 and 5.

-Lessons are taught our two purpose built drama studios, one equipped with lighting and sound technology.
+Lessons are taught in our two purpose built drama studios, one equipped with lighting and sound technology.

 At Key Stage 4 students can take a GCSE in drama where they create original devised and scripted work and respond to a range of stimulus.

 At Key Stage 5 students can take A’ Level Drama and Theatre Studies.
-This is an academic course that provides opportunities to explore theatre practitioners, play scripts and reading and interpreting theatre forms, as well as being part of a directed play and having the opportunity to create devised work in Year 13.
+This is an academic course that provides opportunities to explore a range of theatre practitioners, play scripts and reading and interpreting theatre forms.
+They have the opportunity to create original devised work in Year 12 and perform a scripted examination with a practitioner influence in Year 13.